-Maintenance and Repairs: Maintenance and repairs include such activities as interior remodeling, painting, decorating, paneling, plumbing, insulation and replacement of windows, doors, wiring, siding, roof and other non-structural components; and the repairs of cracks in foundation, sidewalks, walkways and the application of waterproof coatings to foundations.
+Maintenance and Repairs: Has the same definition as "ordinary maintenance and repairs" in this ordinance.
+Maintenance and repairs include such activities as interior remodeling, painting, decorating, paneling, plumbing, insulation and replacement of windows, doors, wiring, siding, roof and other non-structural components; and the repairs of cracks in foundation, sidewalks, walkways and the application of waterproof coatings to foundations.